Sometimes a Little Brain Damage Can Help

-Sometimes a Little Brain Damage Can Help is the first book written by George Carlin, published in 1984.
-It is primarily a collection of jokes and his stand up routines.
+Sometimes a Little Brain Damage Can Help is the first book written by comedian George Carlin, published in 1984.

+The book is a humor collection, featuring many jokes from Carlin's stand-up routines.
 The title is a saying of Carlin's, which appears in his second book, Brain Droppings.
-The slogan also appears on the back of some of his concert t-shirts.
+The slogan also appears on the back of some of his concert T-shirts.